Gov. Stitt announces new safety initiative to help protect Oklahomans during public events

-OKLAHOMA CITY, Okla. — Governor Kevin Stitt announced a new safety initiative called Secure Oklahoma N.O.W. aimed at helping protect Oklahomans during large public events.
+Governor Kevin Stitt is announcing a new safety initiative called Secure Oklahoma N.O.W. aimed at helping to better protect Oklahomans during large public events.

 A new statewide standard for public event security was developed by the Secure Oklahoma N.O.W.
 Advisory Council, which is being led by the Secretary of Public Safety Tricia Everest and the Commissioner of Public Safety Tim Tipton.